alanjds/celery-serverless/docs/installation.rst

 Stable release
 --------------

-To install celery-worker-serverless, run this command in your terminal:
+To install celery-serverless, run this command in your terminal:

 .. code-block:: console

-    $ pip install celery_worker_serverless
+    $ pip install celery_serverless

-This is the preferred method to install celery-worker-serverless, as it will always install the most recent stable release.
+This is the preferred method to install celery-serverless, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.